The Irish Association for Cultural, Economic and Social Relations

 The Irish Association for Cultural, Economic and Social Relations is a membership-driven forum for the shared concerns of a wide range of organisations and individuals involved in North–South Irish affairs.
+The current (2025) President is Evelyn Collins.

 The Association was founded in 1938 as an all-Ireland organisation.
 It has long acted as a bridge to and between cultural, economic and social issues and interests across the island.

 Creation

 The Association's founding criterion is: